11-3-25: OUTDOOR LIGHTING STANDARDS:

 e.
 Skyglow.

 2. Nonessential Exterior Lighting: All nonessential exterior commercial and residential lighting is encouraged to be turned off after business hours and/or when not in use.
 Lights on a timer are encouraged.
-Sensor activated lights are encouraged to replace existing lighting that is desired for security purposes.
+Sensor activated lights are encouraged to replace existing lighting desired for security purposes.

-3. Canopy Lights: Canopy lights, such as service station lighting shall be fully recessed or fully shielded so as to ensure that no light source is visible from or causes glare on public rights of way or adjacent properties.
+3. Canopy Lights: Canopy lights, such as service station lighting must be fully recessed or fully shielded so as to ensure that no light source is visible from or causes glare on public rights of way or adjacent properties.
 Any canopy structure used at a business location must have recessed lights with diffusers which do not extend below the surface of the canopy.

 5. Roof Illumination: Roof illumination, such as lights shining upward toward roofs or on rooftops, is not allowed.